The 'Battle of Wau' was fought between Australian and Japanese forces in New Guinea (29 January/4 February 1943).

 With the feasibility of the route thus demonstrated, the New Guinea Force, commanded successively by Major General B. M. Morris, from August 1942 Major General S. F. Rowell and from 1 October 1942 Major General E. F. Herring, decided to establish a line of communications to Wau via the Bulldog Track.
 One platoon of the 1st Independent Company departed Port Moresby in the schooner Royal Endeavour and traversed the route, joining the men of the New Guinea Volunteer Rifles holding the Wau area.
 This marked the start of what became 'Kanga' Force on 23 April 1942.
 On 22 May, the 21st Troop Carrier Squadron of the US Army Air Forces flew in commandos of the 2/5th Independent Company to join 'Kanga' Force, and the 2/7th Independent Company followed in October 1942.

 'Kanga' Force achieved one notable success in a raid on Salamaua in June 1942, but 'apart from that they had done little to harass the Japanese at their Salamaua and Lae bases'.
 However, the force had managed to threaten the Japanese without provoking them into an offensive against Wau at a time when the Allies lacked the resources to reinforce 'Kanga' Force, and they had provided valuable information.
 Wau occupied an important place in the strategy of General Sir Thomas Blamey, the Australian commander, Allied Land Forces, South-West Pacific Area, who was concurrently commanding the New Guinea Force from Port Moresby.
-At the time, the Japanese held air superiority over the Solomon Sea, precluding airborne or seaborne operations against the Japanese base at Lae.
-Blamey therefore decided that he would have to capture Lae with a land campaign.
-The Bulldog Track would be upgraded to a highway capable of carrying trucks and tanks that could support a division that would advance overland on Lae.
+At the time, the Japanese had air superiority over the Solomon Sea, precluding airborne or seaborne operations against the Japanese base at Lae.
+Blamey therefore decided that his forces would have to capture Lae in a land campaign.
+For this purpose, the Bulldog Track would be upgraded to a highway capable of carrying trucks and tanks which could support a division advancing overland on Lae.

 Imamura was faced by a resourceful, resolute and aggressive opponent, who also had access to good intelligence.
 Allied 'Ultra' intelligence, stemming in general from the decryption of intercepted Axis communications and in this particular the reading of Japanese shipping codes.
 By 3 January 1943, Allied commanders knew about the force that Adachi was planning to send from Rabaul to Lae, although not its ultimate destination.
 Blamey chose not to wait for this to become clear, but immediately ordered Brigadier M. J. Moten’s 17th Brigade to move from Milne Bay to Wau on 4 January, Moten was ordered to assume command of 'Kanga' Force and defend Wau.